GenevieveF/Diehl-Cook_2015_Brian2/README.md

 No, it only includes the Triplet STDP rule.

 - *What are the hyperparameters for the other rules?*
 They were not included in the paper or the original code.
 It is not clear what the STDP_offset variable was originally intended for.

+- *The simulation is very slow on my computer, how can I make it faster?*
+Consider changing the default clock step size for the simulation.
+This will have an effect on the precision of the numerical integration calculations but for values near the default will still produce similar accuracy results.
+More information on the default clock can be found in the Brian 2 documentation: https://brian2.readthedocs.io/en/stable/user/running.html

 ## Update Notes